joshukraine/mac-bootstrap/README.md

 Mac Bootstrap
 =============

 The purpose of this script is to provision a new machine running a fresh install of macOS.
-It includes the software, dotfiles, and general preference I use for Ruby on Rails development.
+It includes the software, dotfiles, and general preference I use for Ruby-based web development.
 The command line environment is based on Zsh (via [Oh-My-Zsh](http://ohmyz.sh/)), Vim and Tmux running in [iTerm2](https://www.iterm2.com/).

 The [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) script is very specific to the Mac platform.
 It has been successfully tested on the following versions of macOS:

 * El Capitan (10.11)
+* Sierra (10.12)

 &#9657; **Looking for dotfiles only?
 Check out [My Dotfiles for macOS](https://github.com/joshukraine/dotfiles)**